 A number of Ashden Award-winning UK schools have installed smaller, grid-connected wind turbines in their school grounds, between 5 and 10 kW in size.
 These are valuable for teaching as well as reducing the schools’ energy bills and carbon emissions.
 How schools fund the installation of a turbine varies; Cassop Primary School, in Durham, had their turbine installed by the county council, while Sandhills Primary School, in Oxford, raised funds from local businesses, pupils and parents.

 The cost of installing wind turbines in a wind farm depends on where they are sited, and how any are installed.
-Typical costs for installing wind turbines on land range from US$ 1,200 to 2,600 per kW.
+Typical 2012 costs for installing wind turbines on land ranged from US$ 1,100 to 2,600 per kW, depending on the country, the type of turbine and the site in question .
 It is more difficult to install and maintain wind turbines offshore, and installation costs are higher.
-Smaller turbines cost more— under 100 kW capacity the price per kW ranges from US$ 3,000 to 5,000.
-The operational and maintenance costs are typically 4% of the turnkey costs over the lifetime of the turbine (note 1).
+Smaller turbines cost more – under 100 kW capacity the price per kW ranges from US$ 3,000 to 5,000.
+The operational and maintenance costs are typically 15-25% of the turnkey costs over the lifetime of the turbine.
+In terms of the cost of energy, projects completed in 2012 were delivering power in the $30-50 per MWh range in the USA.

 |Country||Capacity at end of 2007||New capacity in 2008||New capacity in 2009|